Fedwire® Testing Opportunities Frequently Asked Questions

 Several options for generating incoming test messages are available to your institution.
 These options and their characteristics are outlined in the table below.

 Options for generating incoming test messages and their characteristics.
-Source of Incoming Test Messages Characteristics Previous Day's Messages (Fedwire Funds and Securities Services) You may ask your Federal Reserve Bank Wholesale Testing Unit to send you, in the testing environment, some or all of your incoming messages from a previous day's production activities.
+Source of Incoming Test Messages Characteristics Previous Day's Messages (Fedwire Funds and Securities Services) You may ask your Federal Reserve Bank Wholesale Testing Service to send you, in the testing environment, some or all of your incoming messages from a previous day's production activities.
 These messages contain real account information that will allow you to fully test any back-end systems.
-"Canned" Messages (Funds Only) You may ask your Federal Reserve Bank Wholesale Testing Unit to send you a set of generic messages we have created.
+"Canned" Messages (Funds Only) You may ask your Federal Reserve Bank Wholesale Testing Service to send you a set of generic messages we have created.
 Sets are available that test every type of message you could receive via the Fedwire Funds Service.
 Because these are generic messages, however, they will not contain account information specific to your financial institution.
 Your institution You may send messages to yourself in the test environment in test mode.
 This option is available in the Production environment only on Saturdays.
 Other test participants While testing in any of the Federal Reserve Banks' testing environments, you may receive incoming messages from other test participants.
 This traffic may be unpredictable in terms of timing and types of messages.

 - How do I coordinate testing with branches and/or affiliates served by another Federal Reserve Bank?